 She is grateful to have been raised in a church with two female pastors who became her mentors and affirmed her leadership skills.
 Click on the link to find her article on Christianity Today (https://www.christianitytoday.com/women-leaders/2016/april/i-grew-up-with-two-women-pastors.html?paging=off).
 These experiences strengthened Dr. Dawn's resolve to encourage, teach and enable those stepping outside of the status quo and into God's calling.
 She has served in the teaching ministry of the church for 47 years helping others to be formed to the image of Christ.
 She believes in being a vessel used by God, empowered by the Holy Spirit, so that others might encounter transformation with Christ.
 And she believes this transformation can be part of higher education.
 She also travels to local churches mentoring others in the field of Christian Formation and Leadership.

 Dr. Dawn serves as a teacher in children’s ministry at her church, Freedom Ridge, Mansfield, Ohio and is Area Team Coordinator of Operation Christmas Child for six Ohio counties, a member of SPCE – Society of Professors in Christian Education, a member of ACCESS - Christian Distance Education, She has traveled to Tanzania, Africa to distribute shoe box gifts in June 2019.
-She has also been the past President of the Board for Hope For Every Heart, a ministry to build water wells, provide education and medical care, and child sponsorship in Uganda, Africa and sponsors one child in Uganda.
-She is also involved with International Child Care Ministries through the Free Methodist Church and supports three children from Ecuador, Kenya, and Cambodia and is the Missions Coordinator at her church.
+She has also been a past President of the Board for Hope For Every Heart, a ministry to build water wells, provide education and medical care, and child sponsorship in Uganda, Africa and sponsors one child in Uganda.
+She is also an advocate with International Child Care Ministries through the Free Methodist Church and supports four children from Ecuador, Kenya, India, and Cambodia and is the Missions Coordinator at her church.
+She works with Thailand missionaries bringing hope to a hostel for impoverished children.
 She also enjoys family genealogy and plays with her three orange tabby cats.
 She is also an avid reader and writer, researching Christian education and leadership.
 She is married to Dr. Russell Morton, Professional Fellow of Biblical Studies, Ashland and Adjunct Instructor in online courses for New Testament with another institution.

 EdD Leadership - The Southern Baptist Theological Seminary